 Of course, every business owner needs to respond to the needs of their business.
 What I’ve discovered is that the most successful business owners respond differently from their average counterparts.

 It looks like this.

 The average business owner also has a plan or at least a to-do list.
 However, they find their plans are often derailed by the demands of others.
-So, whilst they start their day correctly, their plans often go out the window.
+This means that although they start their day correctly, their plans often go out the window.
 They work hard, but make little if any progress on their plans.
-Before they know it, a day of too little progress becomes a week of too little progress, a week becomes a month, a month becomes a year… drip, drip, drip.
+Before they know it, a day of too little progress becomes a week of too little progress, a week becomes a month, a month becomes a year…

 What’s the answer?